tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/09_timeseries.rst

     air_quality.head()

-By using ``Timestamp`` objects for dates, a lot of time-related properties are provided by Pandas.
+By using ``Timestamp`` objects for dates, a lot of time-related properties are provided by pandas.
 For example the ``month``, but also ``year``, ``weekofyear``, ``quarter``,… All of these properties are accessible by the ``dt`` accessor.